eradicate-dev/eradicateShiny/inst/shiny-examples/eradication_app/progress_help.md

         proportion of the region occupied.
 The model is dynamic and generates estimates of the ‘extinction’ and ‘colonisation’ rate.
         However, at present the apps assume that these are constant and do not vary by session.
-Future verison of the app will allow explicit models for the colonisation and extinction parameters.
+Future versions of the app will allow explicit models for the colonisation and extinction parameters.

 ### Inputs

-All models in the progress app require inputs in particular formats
+All models in the progress app require inputs in particular formats.
+For a more complete description of data formats, refer to the document `eradication_progress_data_req.pdf`:

+-   `catch and effort data`
+    -   For the non-spatial models, the catch and effort data are assembled by summing removals for each period over the entire region of interest, separately for each session.
+Effort data is calculated similarly.
+The required data should be entered into a spreadsheet (`*.csv` file) with columns `catch` recording the removals for each period, `effort` recording the trapping/search effort during the period and optionally `session` recording the session number (for multi-session data).
+If data are for a single session, this column can be omitted.
+If index data and associated effort are also available for each of the removal periods then it should be included as extra columns labeled `index` and `ieffort`, respectively.
 -   `Region boundary`
-    -   The shapefiles that define the region of interest.
-Select all files (`.shp`, `.shp`, `.dbf`, `.prj` ) as a group.
-Shapefies should be projected, rather than in geographic format.
+    -   Information is required about the region of interest where the eradication operation is being undertaken.
+The minimal requirement is geo-spatial vector data of the region boundary either in ESRI shapefile format, packaged in a ZIP file or in the non-proprietary GeoPackage format (`*.gpkg`).
+The boundary can comprise single or multiple polygons and can contain ‘holes’ (i.e. due to the presence of non-habitat such as a lake).
+The region should be in a projected coordinate reference system (crs) with units in meters (m).
 -   `Habitat raster`
-    -   A `.tif` file(s) containing a map of habitat variable(s) that could be used predict spatially-varying abundance across the region.
-Multiple `.tif` files can be selected.
+    -   Information on biophysical variables that might influence pest densities can be important information that can help delineate areas of potential high risk of infestation by the pest species.
+        This information can be supplied in the form of one or more raster files, one for each variable.
+Habitat rasters can also comprise derived variables, such as outputs from species distribution models (SDMs).
+Raster data should be supplied in GeoTiff format (`*.tif`) using the same coordinate reference system as the region shapefile above with units in meters.
+The raster can be any resolution however care should be observed for large regions with a small resolution resulting in large files that may overwhelm available memory
 -   `Trap locations`
-    -   A `.csv` file containing coordinates of `M` removal devices in the same projection as `region boundary`.
-The first column should be the easting (x) coordinate and the second the northing (y).
+    -   For the spatial models, a spreadsheet (`*.csv file`) recording the locations of each device is required.
+This dataset should have device locations coordinates with `X` (easting) and `Y` (northing) in the first and second columns, respectively.
+The coordinate reference system should be the same as the shapefile of the region boundary.
+This dataset should also have the same number of rows as the removal histories data.
 -   `Removal histories`
-    -   A `.csv` file containing a `M` x `J` matrix of removals for each of `M` removal device in rows and `J` periods for each device in columns.
+    -   The removal data should be in a spreadsheet (`*.csv` file) with removals for each period in columns and devices in rows.
+Hence, an operation using 50 traps set for 6 nights would have corresponding removal data organized in 50 rows and 6 columns.
 -   `Detection histories`
-    -   A `.csv` file containing a `M` x `J` matrix of detections or counts for monitoring devices set in the same general locations as the removal devices.
-Removal devices without an associated monitoring device should have an `NA` inserted in the appropriate row in `detection histories`.
+    -   The index monitoring data are assumed to be derived from monitoring devices set in the same general vicinity (or a subset thereof) as the removal devices (e.g. camera traps.
+Hence, the additional monitoring data should have the same number of rows and columns as the removal data.
+The index data can be any index of abundance derived from monitoring data (e.g. no. of detections on a camera etc.).
+Removal devices without an associated index monitoring device should have an `NA` inserted in the appropriate row in `detection histories`.

 ## Analysis